illyanyc/illyablog/README.md

 My personal webpage was built with the help of:

+1. [Publishing website on Google Cloud - CodeLabs](https://codelabs.developers.google.com/codelabs/cloud-webapp-hosting-gcs#0) : how to host a static site on GCP.
-1. [Automated publishing on Google Cloud](https://cloud.google.com/community/tutorials/automated-publishing-cloud-build) : setting up GitHub updates to the site via <code>Triggers</code> and <code>cloudbuild.yaml</code>.
+2. [Automated publishing on Google Cloud](https://cloud.google.com/community/tutorials/automated-publishing-cloud-build) : setting up GitHub updates to the site via <code>Triggers</code> and <code>cloudbuild.yaml</code>.

 Additional literature: